pbeeken/attiny-remoteLaserPointer/README.md

 # Web App Explorations

 This is an exploration of web app built on node.
 Eventually this will run on a Raspberry Pi that is retreiving data from the PIO pins and $I^2C$ devices.
-This may include output as well as output.
+This may include output as well as input.

-What do I need to learn:
+General things I need to learn:
-  - I need to understand how async operations work with the Promise model of code handling
+  - How async operations work with the Promise model of code handling
-  - When do I control caching and how to update content pushed from the server vs being requested by client.
+  - When do I control caching and update content pushed from the server vs being requested by client?

 ## Naive starting point: Quotes
 I have a server file which contains quotes in a text file.
 I read the file in to a server script and serves pages with a randomly changing choice from the file.